Mood

 The Barcelona experiment

 She revealed information in stages.
 First a photo of the venue.
 Then prices.
 Then location.
 Each round, most people stuck with their initial choice.
 Then she revealed the last variable: what music was actually playing inside.
+Almost everyone switched.

 That was the beginning of Mood.